papivot/k8s-operations/Moving to Distroless.md

 ```
 * `1`.
 We start with a temporary/build image - python:3-slim - that has all the relevant shell and Python3 package manager installed.
 Call it the `build-env`.
 * `2`.
 Create the necessary **directory structure** where to copy the app binaries or where the app would be creating files.
-* `3. ..
+* `3 ..
 6`.
 Copy the app scripts/files to the temp image.
-* `7. ..
+* `7 ..
 10`.
 Mark the files executable.
 Not sure if this is needed???
 May be required (TBD)
-* `11. ..
+* `11 ..
 13`.
 Run PIP to download and install the relevant Python3 packages to the known location in the build env.
-* `15.
+* `15`.
 Now that the build environment is ready/prepared, we get the relevant distroless Docker image from gcr.io.
 The links/details are provided [here.](https://github.com/GoogleContainerTools/distroless)
-* 16. ...
+* `16`. ...
 17. Copy the relevant files/directory structure(s) from the `build-env` to the distroless image.
-* 18. Copy the pip packages from the `build-env` to the relevant folder in the distroless image.
+* `18`.
+Copy the pip packages from the `build-env` to the relevant folder in the distroless image.
-*  19. Optional - if using a non-standard site-package path (default is /usr/local/lib/python{version}/site-packages) set the `PYTHONPATH` env variable.
+*  `19`.
+Optional - if using a non-standard site-package path (default is /usr/local/lib/python{version}/site-packages) set the `PYTHONPATH` env variable.
-* 20. By default, distroless has only 3 users -  `root`, `nonroot` and `nobody`.
+* `20`.
+By default, distroless has only 3 users -  `root`, `nonroot` and `nobody`.
 Since the image will be executed as a non root user, set the `USER` variable accordingly.
-* 21. Default home directory of `nonroot` is `/home/nonroot`.
+* `21`.
+Default home directory of `nonroot` is `/home/nonroot`.
 Since our application needs to work in `/user/k8soper` set the `WORKDIR` accordingly.
-* 22. Expose the port 8080.
+* `22`.
+Expose the port 8080.
-* 23. Distroless images by default do not contain a shell.
+* `23`.
+Distroless images by default do not contain a shell.
 That means the Dockerfile `ENTRYPOINT` command, when defined, must be specified in `vector` form, to avoid the container runtime prefixing with a shell.
-For the same reasons, if the entrypoint is left to the default empty vector, the CMD command should be specified in `vector` form
+For the same reasons, if the entrypoint is left to the default empty vector, the CMD command should be specified in `vector` form.
+Also, since we cannot provide a shell command, as per the docker

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyNDA2NTU1MiwxODIxNjU5NzY1LDE4MD
+eyJoaXN0b3J5IjpbLTE2NzI2OTkxMzUsMTgyMTY1OTc2NSwxOD
-UxNTkyNDNdfQ==
+A1MTU5MjQzXX0=
 -->